 Total parenteral nutrition (TPN)

-Because thiamin deficiency can result in a form of dementia (Wernicke-Korsakoff syndrome), its relationship to Alzheimer's disease and other forms of dementia has been investigated.
-Whether thiamin supplementation is of benefit in Alzheimer's disease remains controversial.
-Further evidence is necessary before a firm conclusion can be reached.
+Thiamine deficiency can result in a form of dementia.
+The relationship of thiamine to Alzheimer's disease and other forms of dementia has been studied.
+However, there is still controversy over whether thiamine supplementation may benefit people with Alzheimer's disease.
+More research is needed before a firm conclusion can be made.

-Preliminary evidence suggests that high dietary thiamin intake may be associated with a decreased risk of cataracts.
-Further evidence is necessary before a firm conclusion can be reached.
+Early evidence suggests that high dietary thiamine intake may help reduce the risk of cataracts.
+Further study is needed before a firm conclusion can be made.

 Coma/hypothermia of unknown origin

 Vitamin B supplements have been used to treat leg cramps during pregnancy.
-However, additional studies are needed to determine if it is effective.
+However, more studies are needed to determine if this is effective.